dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 and then open `a14.json` using a regular text editor.

 The second step is to set the profiling target.
-To do that, click and hold the name of an application (marked \circled{2} in Figure @fig:InstrumentsView) and choose the one you're interested in, set the arguments and environment variables if needed.
+To do that, click and hold the name of an application (marked \circled{2} in Figure @fig:InstrumentsView) and choose the one you're interested in.
+Set the arguments and environment variables if needed.
 Now, you're ready to start the collection; press the red target icon \circled{1}.

 *Instruments* shows a timeline and constantly updates statistics about the running application.
 Once the program finishes, Instruments will display the results like those shown in Figure @fig:InstrumentsView.
 The compilation took 7.3 seconds and we can see how the volume of events changed over time.
 For example, branch mispredictions become more pronounced towards the end of the runtime.
 You can zoom in to that interval on the timeline to examine the functions involved.